 Chiang Rai might not be on a traveler’s radar, but it should be on any art lover’s bucket list of things to see in Thailand.

 This city is a rather new center for Thailand’s most valued artists, and it’s here that you’ll find a lovely mix of modern art and architecture.

 White Temple, Blue Temple, Black House, and Long Neck Village are the best reasons to put Chiang Rai on your Thailand travel itinerary.

-After two weeks of traveling through Thailand from South to North and back to South, I’m back home and ready to share with you all the beautiful things this country has to offer.
+After two weeks of traveling through Thailand from South to North and back to the South, I’m back home and ready to share with you all the beautiful things this country has to offer.

 I’ll start with Chiang Rai because it’s one of my favorite places in Thailand, and also the northernmost town on my map.

 The city’s main attraction is the amazing White Temple, but in the last couple of years, some other gorgeous places have been added to Chiang Rai’s must-see list.

-Top Things To See & Experience in Chiang Rai, Thailand
+Top Things To Do in Chiang Rai, Thailand

 White Temple Chiang Rai (Wat Rong Khun)

 An artist’s endeavor is always the same – to attain immortality.
 Chalermchai Kositpipat, the artist who designed and built this amazing temple-like art piece, is pretty close.

 Wat Rong Khun, known as White Temple, is his life’s work, and it’s actually a contemporary art exhibit built in the style of a Buddhist temple.